From Suicide to Success

 Navigating Challenges

-I won't discuss my past because I have had therapy and I am ok with all of that, I have tools in my box to be able to cope with all of this and it doesn't bare any resemblance on my life right now.
+I won't delve deep into my past because I have had therapy and I am ok with all of that, I have tools in my box to be able to cope with all of this and it doesn't bare any resemblance on my life right now.

 As it turned out, she was allergic to dairy, egg, soy, wheat, oats, and raspberries.
 Determined to understand every aspect of her condition, I delved into researching delayed reactions, type 3 IgG delayed allergic responses, and the myriad names for different allergens.
 Did you know there are over 70 names for soy alone not including the hidden ones, I became well-versed in the manufacturing processes of hundreds of foods.
 My obsession with keeping her healthy took over my life, I could not eat the food that she was allergic too which took out a huge amount of food, even meat, if there was even a chance that a cow or chicken had ingested some food that could contain soy it was a no go.